-(j) Consolidated financial statements
+(k) Consolidated financial statements

 The Company has taken advantage of paragraph 4(a) of International Financial Reporting Standard "IFRS 10 - Consolidated Financial Statements", which dispenses it from the need to present consolidated financial statements.
-The Company is a wholly owned subsidiary of Sesa Sterlite Limited, which is itself a wholly owned subsidiary of Vedanta Resources Plc.
-The registered office of Vedanta Resources Plc which prepares consolidated financial statements, available for public use and comply with International Financial Reporting Standards is Hill House, 1 Little New Street, London EC4A 3TR.
+The Company is a wholly owned subsidiary of Vedanta Limited, which is itself a wholly owned subsidiary of Vedanta Resources Plc.
+The registered office of Vedanta Resources Plc which prepares consolidated financial statements, available for public use and comply with International Financial Reporting Standards is 5th Floor, 6 St Andrew Street, London, EC4A 3AE. and at www.vedantaresources.com

-INVESTMENTS IN SUBSIDIARIES ò
+5. INVESTMENTS IN SUBSIDIARIES